rememberSoftwares/yacana/README.md

 ### Calling a tool

-Let's do our first tool calling with a simple addition !
+Let's do our first tool calling with a simple addition!

-First, let define our tool:
+First, let's define our tool:
 ```python
 def adder(first_number: int, second_number: int) -> int:
     print(f"Tool adder was called with param {first_number}) ({type(first_number)} and {second_number} ({type(second_number)})")
     return first_number + second_number
 ```

-What do we have here ?
+What do we have here?
 * The name of the function must be relevant to what the function does.
 Here the function performs an addition so we'll call it `adder` ;
-* Same thing goes for the parameters.
+* The same thing goes for the parameters.
 The name you choose is very important as it will help the LLM to know what value to give this argument ;
-* Duck typing the prototype is very important !
-You must define the type of each parameters and also the return type ;
+* Duck typing the prototype is very important!
+You must define the type of each parameter and also the return type ;
 * We perform the operation between the two parameters and return the result ;

-⚠️ Be aware that whatever the return of your function, Yacana will cast it to string using the builtin `str(...)` function.
-LLMs can only understand text so make sure that whatever you send back it can be casted correctly (override the __str__ if needed).
+⚠️ Be aware that whatever the return of your function, Yacana will cast it to string using the built-in `str(...)` function.
+LLMs can only understand the text so make sure that whatever you send back can be cast correctly (override the __str__ if needed).

-Let's create a [Tool]() @todo url using Yacana Tool constructor.
-It takes a name, a description and a reference to the actual function.
+Let's create a [Tool]() @todo url using the Yacana Tool constructor.
+It takes a name, a description, and a reference to the actual function.
 ℹ️ I can only emphasize the importance of providing an accurate description.
 ```python
 adder_tool: Tool = Tool("Adder", "Adds two numbers and returns the result", adder)
 ```

 Now let's assign our *adder_tool* to a Task.
-How to do that ?
-It's simple, the Task() class takes an opionnal `tools=[]` parameter.
-It's an array so be sure not to forget thoses `[]` !
+How to do that?
+It's simple, the Task() class takes an optional `tools=[]` parameter.
+It's an array so be sure not to forget those `[]`!
 ```python
 Task(f"What's 2+2 ?", agent1, tools=[adder_tool]).solve()
 ```